 How do secondary stats work?

 On the Growth screen inside the Surrogate menu, you'll spot a cluster of secondary stats in the upper right corner: Health, Parry, Force, and Burst Dash.
-These don't get direct investment.
+These don't take direct investment.
 They rise automatically as you put points into your primary stats.
 There's no separate allocation for them, so don't look for a way to boost them independently.

 What do weapon stats actually mean?